Wednesday September 26, 2007

-In fact, Janna’s tone was so dramatically reassuring that it made me feel like she was my mom who I just walked in on with a transsexual’s wang in her mouth and a cotton candy-wrapped broom stick in her ass.
+In fact, Janna’s tone was so dramatically reassuring that it made me feel like she was my mom whom I just walked in on with a transsexual’s wang in her mouth and a cotton candy-wrapped broom stick in her ass.
 “What?
 This is good.
 This is cool.
 This is natural!”

 Who knew that hops shit could be turned into such a delicious confection.

 This was also around the time that we learned the contents of the cooler which sat on the floor next to a table of seven obnoxious businessmen.
 We hoped it was a head, but really it was home made beer that they wanted to ply the East End beer guy with.
-He totally rejected them and I chortled accordingly.

 Watermelon Salad : melon with pickled rind, French breakfast radish, noble sour, mint, feta, pine nuts, watermelon bubbles